-Take a few minutes to do a Google search your name (all variations of it) to see what kind of information on you is out there and available to prospective employers.
-It’s not just about hiding things that may detract from your brand (i.e. social media profiles, a negative press mention, an embarrassing holiday party photo).
+Take a few minutes to perform a Google search of your name (all variations of it) to see what kind of information shows up and is available to prospective employers.
+It’s not just about hiding things that may detract from your brand (i.e., social media profiles, a negative press mention, an embarrassing holiday party photo).
 Take control of your content by building positive links that will float up to the top of the search results.

-Learn how to use LinkedIn.
+If you’re not on LinkedIn, learn how to use it.
 One of the best ways to improve your digital presence is – you guessed it – building out a robust LinkedIn profile.
 The sheer size of LinkedIn’s network will ensure your profile shoots up to the top of the search results for your name.